LinMihigo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - A script that displays the contents of /etc/passwd and /etc/passwd files
 4-lastlines - A script that displays the last 10 lines of /etc/passwd
 5-firstline - A script that displays the first 10 lines of /etc/passwd
+6-third_line - A script that displays the third line of the file iacta